fcdoc/knowledge-base/en/flashduty/configure_flashduty/template_settings.md

 Feishu Robot only supports sending plain text messages.

 - message0 `Maximum length is 4000 bytes, truncated and sent if exceeded`;
-- If the text contains `<br>`, it will first remove empty lines and then replace `<br>` with a newline character during rendering;
+- If the text contains `<br>`, it will `first remove empty lines and then replace <br> with newline characters` during rendering;
-- If you do not set custom content, the system default template will be used to display only key information:
+- If custom content is not set, the system default template will be used, displaying only key information:

 ```
 {{fireReason .}}INC #{{.Num}} {{toHtml .Title}}